March 1, 2010

 Over the past year I’ve made more than 500 posts here.
 I’ve collected news (and on occasion broken it), reviewed more than a dozen comics, written opinion pieces and the occasional rant, promoted a book, reported on two conventions, done a couple of guest posts and participated in a group April Fool’s joke.
 I’ve gotten to know (virtually) a bunch of commenters and bloggers, some of whom I’d read or corresponded with before, many of them new.
 I’ve expanded the site onto Twitter and Facebook.

 Meanwhile, as DC announced a new focus on the Flash in Flash: Rebirth, other people started launching Flash websites: Crimson Lightning returned from hiatus.
-Speedster Site launched a dedicate Flash forum.
+Speedster Site launched a dedicated Flash forum.
 Tom vs. JLA transformed itself into Tom vs. the Flash, reviewing old Silver-Age Flash comics.
 The Flash-Back Podcast launched with an eye toward covering Flash: Rebirth, and there’s even a set of Flash: Rebirth Annotations.

 It’s been a heck of a year, even if it has kept me really busy, between writing here and keeping up with everyone else.
 Thanks to all the readers, commenters, linkers, and fellow bloggers out there!